coderloff/zig-tutorial/en/intro/testing.md

 There are many new terms like `std`, `test`, `testing`, `expect`, `try`, etc. Don't worry about them; these will be explained in more detail in the following sections.

 And that's it!
-You learned how to test your zig file.
+We learned how to test a zig file.